 What is a secondary campaign?

-A secondary campaign offers equity from existing shareholder(s) (sellers) and this differs from a primary campaign where equity is issued by the business by issuing new shares.
+This differs from a primary campaign where 'new' equity is issued by the business.

 Why are they selling?

-Their reasons will be as varied as their holdings and you should be careful to conduct due diligence before deciding to make an investment, just as if you were making any other equity investment.
+Their reasons will be as varied and you should be careful to conduct due diligence before deciding to make an investment, just as if you were making any other equity investment.

 After you invest you must wait for the campaign to close after which will follow a ‘settlement’ period (average 2 weeks) before shares will be credited to your account;

 Any terms, conditions or abnormalities that differ from a standard investment will drawn out and listed under ‘key terms’ in the campaign;

 There is a fixed amount of equity on offer, after this fixed amount is sold the campaign will close;

 Your investment funds will be paid to the seller(s), not the company.
 As a result, the number of shares offered has nothing to do with the business nor its plans for growth and should not be construed in that way.
 These are existing investors with their own reasons for selling as mentioned above;

 As we are only offering a fixed amount of shares the concept of a ‘percentage funded’ is less relevant and will not be displayed.
 We will instead show how much has been sold and how much is still available;

-- Given the business is not raising funds through the campaign, the pitch length will be shorter than a primary campaign because the pitch does not need to explain how the funds will be used.
+Given the business is not raising funds through the campaign, the pitch length will be shorter than a primary campaign because the pitch does not need to explain how the funds will be used.
 The information contained will be similar to a business profile - basic historical data and team information.
 Any pertinent information related to the shares or the sellers will be additional information added where possible.

-- Transaction documents for the transaction will primarily be between the selling shareholders and Seedrs, rather than with the company.
+Transaction documents for the transaction will primarily be between the selling shareholders and Seedrs, rather than with the company.
 Therefore, the standard warranties that Seedrs generally requires on a primary campaign will not apply.

 What happens after the campaign is closed?